FiditeNemini/artcraft/_develop/docs/local_development/general_setup.md

 ```bash
 cargo run --bin storyteller-web
 ```
 Note that this compiles and runs the "development" binary.
 It's faster and easier to debug than the optimized "production" build.
 To build a fully optimized production release, run `cargo build --release --bin storyteller-web` .
 Note that this will take much longer.

+Ask Brandon for the .download-job.development-secrets.env and place it in crates/service/job/download_job/config

+Ask Brandon for the .inference-job.development-secrets.env and place it in crates/service/job/inference_job/config

 To download some ML models, run: